Let's talk about spelt and ancient grains.

 There is also evidence that fermentation also breaks down pestecide residue, which some people believe contributes to their intolerance of wheat.

 Many customers come to me requesting spelt sourdough.
-I do offer it (baked using whole spelt flour as pan loaves, not artisan loaves, as well as rolls) but I bake it very rarely, only about once every other month.
+I do not offer it.
 The reason for this is that it is very expensive.
-Since it is much more difficult to grow and process the raw ingredient costs are about 4x the cost of my standard wheat ingredients I need to charge almost 50% more for the same weight of bread.
-I encourage my customers to try my regular sourdough breads first and see how they react.
+Since it is much more difficult to grow and process the raw ingredient costs are about 4x the cost of my standard wheat ingredients I would need to charge almost 50% more for the same weight of bread.
+I encourage my customers to try my regular sourdough breads and see how they react.
 99% of people find that they are perfectly fine with my standard long fermented naturally leavened sourdough loaves.
 Many have reported feeling even better after eating it than the spelt challah they were having before.
-It also tastes better and has a softer texture (Though I do have one customer who prefers the earthy, nutty flavor and chewy texture of the whole spelt to my standard breads.
-Who am I to argue with personal tastes!)
+It also tastes better and has a softer texture.

 NOTE: A person who has celiac cannot eat any variety of wheat including spelt, einkorn or kamut (khorasan).
 Celiac Disease is a medical condition in which a person's body cannot tolerate even a minute amount of gluten which is a protein that is in every type of wheat.
 Though fermentation breaks down and reduces gluten content it is still NOT safe for a person with Celiac.